 Understanding Moderna's Unusual Options Activity

-On Tuesday, shares of Moderna (NASDAQ:MRNA) saw unusual options activity.
-After the option alert, the stock price moved down to $232.87.
+Shares of Moderna (NASDAQ:MRNA) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $222.17.

 - Option Type: SWEEP